Shlomo Gaisin: Other activities

 Outside of music, Gaisin is a certified mashgiach and provided kosher supervision to a Chinese restaurant in Washington Heights.
 He has led prayer services at Beth Hamedrash Hagodol and Chevra Ahavas Yisroel.
 He contributes essays and original music to the Jewish media website Hevria.

 Personal life

-Gaisin was engaged to Chanalee Elhyani in September 2019, and the couple married in January 2020.
+Gaisin got engaged to Chanalee Elhyani in September 2019, and the couple married in January 2020.
 When announcing the birth of his second daughter in November 2022 via Zusha's Instagram, it was remarked that Gaisin now had "almost as many kids as albums".
 Gaisin's father died in 2019, and his death influenced the Zusha album When the Sea Splits.

 Gaisin has been a follower of Hasidism since high school and appeared on the Winter 2014 cover of Jewish Action promoting an article about neo-Hasidism.
 He has expressed a broad admiration for all strains of Hasidism, stating that "there exists in each one a complete form of the holy Baal Shem Tov."